linglong97/Adventure-fight-io/README.md

-# Phaser 3 Webpack Project Template
+# Example Phaser.io Top down shooter game

-A Phaser 3 Project Template
+Attempts at the game for CSC309

 ### Requirements

-We need [Node.js](https://nodejs.org) to install and run scripts.
+[Node.js](https://nodejs.org) to install and run scripts.

 ## Install and run